-Santa Cruz del Quiché:
+Santa Cruz del Quiche:

 K'umarcaj or Utatlan

-And its remains reflect some of its opulence.
-After the Spaniards defeated the Quichés near Quetzaltenango, they invited Pedro de Alvarado to visit their city and as Alvarado approached the plaza he had a foreboding and made the Quiché leaders leave.
-Presently the archaeological site has a visitor’s center, a museum and specialized personnel to offer the necessary information to tourists.
+K'umarcaj or Utatlan is an archaeological site located 4 km from Santa Cruz del Quiche.
+It was the capital of the dominion of Quiche.
+The remains of this town tell us a lot about its former opulence.
+After the Spaniards defeated the Quiches near Quetzaltenango they invited Pedro de Alvarado to visit their city.
+When Alvarado approached the plaza he had a foreboding and made the Quiche leaders leave.
+Presently the archaeological site has a visitor’s center, a museum and specialized personnel to provide tourists with information.

 Laguna Lemoa